-Mediation and Leadership Competency is a series of three-day workshops, beginning with a course on self-reflection and improved self-awareness, with an emphasis on understanding the role of emotions, needs and interests.
+Mediation and Leadership Competency is a series of three-day workshops, beginning with a course on self-reflection and improved self-awareness, emphasising understanding the role of emotions, needs and interests.
 Subsequent courses focus on interpersonal communication, questioning techniques and understanding the sources of conflict.
 Ultimately, course participants are introduced to organizational conflict and methods for addressing potential conflict in the workplace.

 Since 2014, we have conducted courses in both the fall and spring.
-Participants have included the CEO, CFO and other senior executives, in addition to numerous physicians and nurses.
-With the recent completion of three courses earlier this month, we have introduced close to 100 professionals to self awareness techniques and dispute resolution skills that will assist them in both their personal and professional lives.
+Participants have included the CEO, CFO and other senior executives, and numerous physicians and nurses.
+With the recent completion of three courses earlier this month, we have introduced close to 100 professionals to self-awareness techniques and dispute resolution skills that will assist them in both their personal and professional lives.

 What if everyone possessed the skill set to address conflict?